ztsrxh/ztsrxh.github.io/_pages/dxhdiefb.md

 RSRD-sparse-part2.zip (GB) [Download]()

-Dev kit for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)
+Dev kit and detailed description for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)

 The RSRD has not been formally published.
 The download link is temporarily unavailable.
+Any questions, please contact us: zhaot20@mails.tsinghua.edu.cn
 {: .notice--danger}